unlimadev/notito/Readme.md

 Notice is a simple **free to use** form submitter to telegram chat or channel.
 Get form submissions from your website forms directly to your telegram chats, and groups.
 Without using SMTP or buying a business email.

+Website: notito.unlima.space

-How to use, tutorial: https://unlima.gitbook.io/notito-faq/
+How to use tutorial: https://unlima.gitbook.io/notito-faq/

 Developer docs: https://app.notito.unlima.space/docs/api